 Once children have completed their Read Write Inc. programme, they will begin to learn following an English learning sequence in line with the rest of the school.
 We refer to this as our ‘writing journey’.
 Each writing journey involves an elicitation task being completed at the start of the unit of work which allows teachers to assess the children’s writing and identify gaps in knowledge.
 The sequence of learning that follows is then based on developing the skills that require improvement.
 At the end of each writing journey, the children are able to demonstrate their progress by completing an 'invent' task.

 We recognise the importance of reading for all pupils and the impact this has on their success across all curriculum areas.

 Early reading and phonics:

 Pupils in Reception start to learn phonics straight away in the Autumn term (see appendix 1) and all pupils, including pupils with SEND, are expected to participate in the daily lesson.
 Phonics lessons continue throughout the lower school in Year 1 and 2 with a daily lesson for all.
-‘Read Write Inc.’ is used as the basis for daily phonics lessons in EYFS and KS1.
-As part of this, children take home books that are directly matched to their Read Write Inc. lessons, as well as an additional book banded book for more of a challenge.
+‘Read Write Inc.’ (RWI) is used as the basis for daily phonics lessons in EYFS and KS1.
+As part of this, children take home books that are directly matched to their Read Write Inc. lessons, as well as an additional book-banded book for more of a challenge.
 Library books are taken home to compliment phonics books.